 Students are also required to attend a Culture and Identity Workshop and a site-specific orientation and read through the Blackboard course.
 The Blackboard course contains helpful information and links about preparing to study abroad, health & safety, packing lists, and more.

 Post Program Final Course Approval Process

 After the program has ended, Global Education must receive a transcript/grade report.
 Courses/grades cannot be added to Valpo records without this.

-Once we receive the record, the study abroad program advisor will fill out a post-program course approval form using the information provided in the planning worksheet.
+Once we receive the record, the Director of Study Abroad Programs will fill out a post-program course approval form using the information provided in the planning worksheet.
 Then they will send an e-mail to the student and the academic advisor(s) listed on the planning worksheet.
 If all courses on the transcript/grade report are listed on the planning worksheet and have received approval, nothing further will be needed.
-The program advisor will send the paperwork over to the Registrar’s Office for processing.
-If there are any courses that need final approval, the study abroad program advisor will highlight those and the student will need to work with their academic advisor(s), and/or department heads to secure any remaining approvals per the requirements discussed during the initial meetings prior to departure.
+The Director of Study Abroad Programs will send the paperwork over to the Registrar’s Office for processing.
+If there are any courses that need final approval, the Director of Study Abroad Programs will highlight those and the student will need to work with their academic advisor(s), and/or department heads to secure any remaining approvals per the requirements discussed during the initial meetings prior to departure.
 The completed form must then be submitted to the Office of Global Education who will share it with the Registrar’s Office for final processing.

 Spring Break & Summer Program Process

 For faculty-led programs over Spring Break and most programs over the Summer, students will not need to complete a planning worksheet or any other documentation as they will be enrolling in the specific course(s) that they will take abroad.
-For some summer programs, especially Non-Valpo summer programs, students will need to complete the course planning, enrollment and approval process as outline for semester/year programs above.
-The study abroad program advisor can assist in determining what will be necessary for courses to be reflected in their Valpo records.
+For some summer programs, especially non-Valpo summer programs, students will need to complete the course planning, enrollment and approval process as outline for semester/year programs above.
+The Director of Study Abroad Programs can assist in determining what will be necessary for courses to be reflected in their Valpo records.